Getting Ready (Emergency Kit, Mobile Apps, Check Lists & Tips

 Marin County Community Emergency Response Training (C.E.R.T.)
 Information & Training

+The Muir Beach Residents' Household Registery is being updated and will be available for residents soon.
 This Household Registry provides the information necessary to ensure that the Muir Beach community, its Volunteer Fire Department and other responders are prepared to take action knowledgably and effectively to everything from individual emergencies to regional disasters.
 It helps the community understand and organize the skills, equipment and supplies available.
 It has been completed by nearly everyone in the Muir Beach Area, and is provided to all new residents.
-If your Household Registry is not on file or needs to be updated, please download the attached Household Registry form and return it to the MBVFD Fire Chief Chris Gove in the Muir Beach Volunteer Fire Department mail box.

 Disaster Supplies Kit (PDF)